Engineering Council Feedback and Complaints

 Before you contact us

 Before making your complaint, please view our FAQs section, to see if an answer already exists for your complaint or query.
-Please also read the section above titled Our Remit, which details the types of complaints that the Engineering Council can and cannot investigate, to ensure your complaint does not fall into the latter.
+Please also read the section above titled Our Remit, which details the types of complaints that the Engineering Council can and cannot investigate.

 Contact us

 Complaints should be made using our Contact Us form.
-You may also contact us via email to governance@engc.org.uk
+You may also contact us via email at complaints@engc.org.uk

 Data Protection